-The earliest arrows are said to be found in South Africa, almost 70,000 years ago, and appear in Eurasia 48,000 years ago.
-In ancient cultures, they were primarily used as weapons, either to hunt animals or for people to defend themselves from warring tribes.
+These early bone points were likely used as projectile weapons with a bow.
+Evidence of arrows also appear in Eurasia 48,000 years ago.
+In these ancient cultures, arrows were primarily used as weapons, either to hunt animals or for people to defend themselves from warring tribes.
 Early cave paintings and manuscripts are etched with drawings of warriors armed with bows and arrows.

 Because arrows were widely used since ancient times by most cultures, the symbol acquired different meanings based on the culture it was in.

 Many historians claim that arrows were originally given a symbolic significance by the Native Americans, who were the original inhabitants of the United States.
 For the Native Americans, the arrow was not merely a tool for hunting, but was also venerated as a symbol of life because it protected the people from wild animals and the harsh natural world.
 Arrows have also played a significant role in the aesthetic sensibilities and cultural life of Native Americans.

 Arrows can also be traced back to Greek and Roman mythology.
 In ancient Greece and Rome, arrows were used for warfare and conquest, but they carried an even greater meaning in the hands of Cupid, also known as the god of love and desire.
 The arrows of Cupid have been considered very powerful because those who were struck by them fell deeply in love.
 Even today, from cartoons to Valentine’s day posters, the image of a heart struck with an arrow is very popular.

 Bows and arrows in the ancient Hindu epics of Ramayana and Mahabharatha are symbolic of strength and perseverance.
 The wielder of the bow and arrow stands as not only a symbol of physical strength but also an emblem of psychological prowess, courage, concentration, and a sharp mind.